Farbod29/Change-Terminal-Mac-color/README.md

  esc +  ":"
  then write "wq" to save the changes in the file.

- if you want to have diffrent color for the folders and file while doing "ls":
+ if you want to have a different color for the folders and file while doing "ls":
  ```
  alias ls='ls -G'
  alias ll='ls -lG'
  ```

- then write "wq" to save the changes in the file. if you have installed zhs:
+ Then write "wq" to save the changes in the file.
+ If you have installed zhs:

  ```
   sudo vi  ~/.zprofile

 ```

-To change the backgroungd open prefences on top left corner of your terminal.
+To change the background, open preferences on the top left corner of your terminal.

 <img src="https://user-images.githubusercontent.com/17232450/122657406-995e6580-d163-11eb-9c89-eeea55618daa.png" width= "690px">